emberjs/website/source/blog/2018-05-04-the-emberjs-times-issue-45.md

 ## [I hope my build never lets me down again in Ember 🐹](https://github.com/emberjs/rfcs/pull/328)

-Have you ever made a change in the source code of your Ember app and subsequently awaited the reload of the browser tab for your app to no avail?
+Have you ever made a change in the source code of your Ember app and subsequently awaited the reload of your app's browser tab, to no avail?
-Seconds, minutes, a coffee later - and you might have checked your terminal window at last: finding that syntax error in your template which led to a failing build and prevented the reload.
+Seconds, minutes, a coffee later - you might have checked your terminal window - then at last, finding that syntax error in your template that led to a failing build and prevented the reload.

-If that sounds familiar to you, be sure to check out this new RFC this week:
-It proposes the automatic inclusion of **<i>ember-cli-build-notifications</i>** into new Ember apps.
+Sounds familiar?
+This week's RFC proposes the automatic inclusion of **<i>ember-cli-build-notifications</i>** into new Ember apps.
 It's an addon providing system notifications for failing Ember app builds by default.

 The RFC proposal also discusses several alternative techniques to improve developer ergonomics regarding app builds.
-If you're curious, check out the [full RFC here](https://github.com/emberjs/rfcs/pull/328) and leave your thoughts on it.
+If you're curious, check out the [full RFC here](https://github.com/emberjs/rfcs/pull/328) and leave your thoughts on it!

 ---